frederic-mahe/metabarcoding-course-Oslo-2019/reveal.js-3.7.0/slides.md

 rm ${TMP_BARCODES}  # clean
 ```

 Note: launch first and describe while it is running.
+We search for
+exact tags, but you might want to allow 1 error (-e 0.15).
+Also, we
+did not use the fact that tags are present at both ends.

+## vsearch presentation

+Note: by Torbjørn